-September: Take down seasonal baskets, troughs and planters - re-using where possible.
-Volunteers/ groups take the plants to 'over winter' for own use following year, the remaining is composted.
-Timing can be delayed until October if the plants are still looking good).
+September: Take down seasonal baskets, troughs and planters - re-using what we can by composting for future beds and planters.
+Volunteers/homes take the plants to 'over winter' them for own use following year. (timing can be delayed until October if plants looking good).
 140 categories displayed at the Annual Congleton and District Horticultural Show in the Town Hall.
 The Congleton and District Horticultural group will be 50 years old in 2016.
-Start collecting unwanted apples.
-Gardeners added 26,232 winter bedding plants to park, roundabouts and public planted areas.
+Start collecting unwanted apples

-October: Heard we'd received GOLD medals in Britain in Bloom and North West in Bloom.
+October: Heard we'd received a GOLD medal in Britain in Bloom and North West in Bloom.
 Appraised the marking sheets - how to improve for 2015 with aim of getting back into National Competition.
 Collected 2.5 tonnes of donated unwanted apples to turn into 500 bottles of Congleton Cider and 900 bottles of Apple Juice.
 Held a Seed Swap and Apple Day at Astbury Mere.
 Public and Council bulb planting sessions - extra 500 m2 of bulbs added.
 Hedge cutting and town tidy sessions.
 Marlfields School - received a display path from RHS Tatton which was going to be scrapped.

 November & December: Schools planted up the winter tubs.
-Saint Mary's Catholic School planted an extra 1,000 bulbs on verges near their school.
+Saint Mary's Roman Catholic School planted an extra 1,000 bulbs on verges near their school.
 Community clear-ups.
-Extra attention given to the Cenotaph and pavement poppies donated by local firm.
+Extra attention given to the Cenotaph and pavement poppies added.
 Budget setting for 2015-16.
 Leaf clearing, delivery of Christmas trees, tree replacement planting including Community planting of extra 58 Rowan Trees.
 Found funding to improve Antrobus Street Gardens.
 Back to back gardens celebration event.
 100th Commemorative Tree for WW1 planted at St Peters Church.
-Congleton Park awarded Green Flag.
+Congleton Park received Green Flag.
 Britain in Bloom judge re-visited to advise on 2015 improvements.
 A Community Walk About created list of areas for improvement before the spring.
 Planning, designing and ordering of spring and summer bedding for roundabouts and open spaces.
-Streetscape team protect plants from frost.
+Streetscape team protect plants from frost

-January & February: Held In Bloom thank you for 2014 and support for 2015 event at the Town Hall.
-Finalised Town Centre spring planting scheme and ordered plants.
+January & February: Held In Bloom thank you and support for 2015 event at the Town Hall.
+Finalised Town Centre spring planting scheme and order plants.
 Gardeners changed some of the planting shapes in the park (10 year Heritage commitment finished).
+Added height to plant beds.
 Campaign to reduce dog fouling launched.
 Winter maintenance programme includes pruning trees, hedges and shrubs.
-Members of In Bloom team invited by Britain in Bloom to share experiences at SW in Bloom regional training sessions.
+Member of In Bloom team invited by Britain in Bloom to share experiences at SW in Bloom regional training sessions.